 Supporting families affected by natural disasters requires collaborative efforts.
 Habitat for Humanity of Greater Los Angeles (Habitat LA) helps affected families with immediate and long-term support, we help communities recover and regain the capacity to rebuild their lives.
 The need for quality shelter and housing often remains for years after the fires.
 Your support will give the means to rebuild lives, homes, and communities.
 As recovery continues and wildfires remain a threat in Southern California, there are ways YOU can help support recovery efforts.
 Your support will give the means to rebuild and strengthen lives, homes, and communities.

-For more information on how Habitat for Humanity is responding to natural disasters in other areas, click here.
+Learn more about how Habitat for Humanity is responding to natural disasters in other areas.

 Creek Fire and Woolsey Fire Relief Efforts

 In November, 2018, Los Angeles County experienced the most destructive wildfire in its history.
 Propelled by wind gusts of up to 70 mph, the Woolsey fire burned for 13 days before nearly 4,000 firefighters could contain it.
 It left behind a trail of devastation that covered 150 square miles.

 As part of our 2017 expansion into the San Fernando Valley, Habitat LA joined the Emergency Network of Los Angeles.
 We then helped establish and joined the Los Angeles Regional Community Recovery Organization (LARCRO).
 LARCRO is a coalition of community organizations and local government offices dedicated to helping those impacted by wildfires and other natural disasters.
 Since the fires containment, we’ve been meeting with local residents to discuss the best way for us to help them rebuild their lives and communities.

 We Go On (California Strong)